shamilton1/Experimental/workflow.md

 Visit the GitHub [homepage][] to register.

 # Procedure
-After registration, use the following procedure to guide you through each step from initial GitHub login to closing your pull request.
+After registration, use the following procedure to guide you through each step from initial GitHub login, to closing your pull request.
 There are three main stages:
 #### Creating a fork repository
   Creates an independent respository which you can manage without risk of affecting the original.
 #### Editing the repository